 Can Method or Jar Method?

-I’m all for easy recipes so if you want me to go through the hassle of removing the condensed milk and pouring it into mason jars there better a good reason to.
-The reasoning behind the mason jars is mostly for safety issues which I had no problems with all the years of making homemade caramel from Sweetened condensed milk.
+I’m all for easy recipes so if you want me to go through the hassle of removing the condensed milk and pouring it into mason jars there’s better a good reason to.
+The reasoning behind the mason jars is mostly for safety issues concerning aluminum.

 Can I make it with Baking Soda?

 I think baking soda is completely unnecessary!
-It is said to give a deeper caramel color which I can achieve with just cooking the sweetened condensed milk longer.
+It is said to give a deeper caramel color which I can achieve by just cooking the sweetened condensed milk longer.

 Tips for Dulce De Leche:

 - Always try to cover the cans with water for even cooking.

 - To get a light caramel color pressure cook high for 30-45 minutes.